 Keywords are contained in <kwd-group> elements.
 There may be several <kwd-group>s, each of which can be identified separately by language, vocabulary, or taxonomy source.
 Since different languages could mean, for example, different writing directions, none of the individual keyword elements (<kwd>, <compound-kwd>, <nested-kwd>) take the @xml:lang attribute; that is reserved for the <kwd-group> element.
 This means that if there are keywords in several languages they should be in different <kwd-group>s.

-For controlled vocabularies, two attributes can be used to link a keyword to its term source:
+For controlled vocabularies, two attributes can be used to link a keyword to specific term source in a controlled vocabulary:

 - @vocab-term — This attribute holds the canonical form of the keyword as expressed in the vocabulary named in the <kwd-group>.
-The content of the keyword element (<kwd>, <compound-kwd>, <nested-kwd>) might not be exactly the same as the canonical form, as the keyword element content might be a user-specific variant, for example, the term in another language.
+The content of the keyword element (<kwd>, <compound-kwd>, <nested-kwd>) need not be exactly the same as the canonical form of the term, as the keyword element content might be a user-specific variant, for example, the term in another language.

 - @vocab-term-identifier — This attribute holds a unique identifier and possible pointer to the specific term in the named vocabulary (typically a URI or DOI reference), but @vocab-term-identifier could be an item number or other system-specific identifier.

 If the controlled vocabulary is it not named on the <kwd-group>, it is also possible to use two additional vocabulary attributes on <nested-kwd> to name the entire controlled vocabulary: